-Relevance of the BSEFS for describing developments in the environment substances to the marine environment.
-The fact sheet enables to assess the level of physical disturbance to the marine environment caused by dredging/depositing operations at sea, as well as the level of
+The depositing of dredged material fact sheet is relevant for seabed integrity and input of hazardous substances to the marine environment.
+The fact sheet enables to assess the level of physical disturbance to the marine environment caused by dredging/depositing operations at sea, as well as the level of contamination of marine and costal sediments and the amount of priority pollutants entering the marine environment or resuspended in the marine environment with deposited material.